ed-kung/CSUN-Econ-433/labs/lab02/README.md

 **Data science?
 I thought this was an economics class.**

 Yes, it is an economics class.
 But the study of economics (including public economics) is becoming more and more data driven.
-Economists, if they are equipped with the right empirical skill set, are well positioned to make impactful contributions to organizations by combining theory and evidence.
+Economists, if they are equipped with the right empirical skill set, are well positioned to make impactful contributions to their organizations by combining solid economic theory with compelling statistical evidence.

 ## Lab Work